ably77/knative-istio-tutorial/README.md

 ## Demo Instructions

-### First install Istio
+### First step - install Istio!
-Now that knative-serving components are up, we can move on to deploying Istio.
+The first step that we should do is install Istio on our cluster.
 The commands below will guide us through both default and OpenShift install processes

 Default Istio install
 ```